| An Introduction to R&D in

 7. How does federal R&D relate to other government objectives and priorities?

 Priorities, however, are different now than they were in the 1960s.
 Indeed, they changed significantly after September 11.
 Space exploration was the dominant function in the 1960s, driven mainly by the Apollo Program.
-It lost priority after we succeeded in landing on the moon in 1969, however, and has never regained its lead.
+It lost priority after we succeeded in landing on the moon in 1969, however, and has never regained its lead although the recent presidential announcement of plans for a human return to the Moon and then human space flight to Mars may promise future increases.
 Energy R&D gained priority following the oil shortages of the 1970s, then retreated as national attention turned elsewhere.
 Health R&D, meanwhile, has shown practically uninterrupted growth over these years and now represents the largest single share of the civilian R&D portfolio.
-Homeland security-related R&D has increased in importance since September 11 with the creation this year of a new cabinet-level department devoted to homeland security; its work is divided among several national priorities, including defense, transportation, and health.
-(See Chapter 3 and Table I-4 for details of national priorities in the FY 2004 budget.
+Homeland security-related R&D has increased in importance since September 11 with the creation last year of a new cabinet-level department devoted to homeland security; its work is divided among several national priorities, including defense, transportation, and health.
+(See Chapter 3 and Table I-4 for details of national priorities in the FY 2005 budget.
 See Chapter 12 and Table II-20 for more on the new Department of Homeland Security.)

 8. How are R&D priorities set in the President's budget?